zarf-dev/proposals/0051-v1beta1-schema/README.md

 The `git` chart source and `repositories` share the same rules for their `url` and `ref` fields.

 The `url` is a clone location only and always denotes the whole repository.
-The automatic `ref` detection that v1alpha1 preformed on git URLs will no longer occur.
+The automatic `ref` detection that v1alpha1 performed on git URLs will no longer occur.
 On create, v1beta1 packages will use the existing ref detection logic (`transform.GitURLSplitRef`) and fail with an error that points the user to the `ref` sub-object.
-The `ref` sub objects contains three fields, `branch`, `tag` and `commit`, exactly one must be populated.
+The `ref` sub-object contains three fields, `branch`, `tag`, and `commit`, exactly one of which must be populated.

 Whether `ref` is required depends on the consumer.
 A Helm chart must resolve to a single revision, so `ref` is required for the `git` chart source.
 A mirrored repository may clone the entire history, so `ref` is optional for `repositories`.